-3.1.13 Quantify liquefaction hazards in areas of Moderato, ringin, and liquefaction susceptibility along the collection system pipelines.
+3.1.13 Quantify liquefaction hazards in areas of Modurato, mgm, a liquefaction susceptibility along the collection system pipelines.

 3.1.14 Evaluate and, if needed, design and mitigate the liquefaction hazard to the trunk main at the Schell Creek crossing.